-- We need more entry level sessions on both Fixed Assets and Excel.
+- We need more entry level sessions for both Fixed Assets and Excel.
 We could split Fixed Assets into a “never used it before” session for tips on implementing it and a “use it but struggle” with tips and troubleshooting.

 - For Excel, I can easily envision a session like Frank and I did but then also a session or two on just formulas, and nothing else.
-A 101 and 201 type, to deep dive into “real world” useful formulas and tips on when to use the correctly.
+A 101 and 201 type, to deep dive into “real world” useful formulas and tips on when to use them correctly.

-- GPUG Medic Desk – a sign up board showing who’s at what time and when there are gaps so people can sign up on site would be useful.
+- GPUG Medic Desk – a sign-up board showing who’s at what time and when there are gaps so people can sign up on site would be useful.
 If I’m any indication, pre-scheduling me to specific time slots just didn’t work and I missed nearly everything I was scheduled for.
-Plus, I’d suggested the time slots need to align to the presentation times.
+Plus, I’d suggested the time slots need to align with the presentation times.
 You can’t have Medics scheduled every hour when sessions overlap; people may be able to skip 1 presentation slot to help but covering 2 timeslots just makes it harder to commit.

 That was the end of the day from a session perspective.
 I finished writing this one up while sitting in an empty coffee shop in the property, then turned off the computer for the rest of the day and started to decompress!

 Next up will be my wrap-up post on Saturday, where I’ll be summarizing some of my thoughts about the event as a whole and my journey back home.